 On April 20, 2021, Dr. Ryan Shaw will virtually present “Digital Health: Towards the Next Era of Healthcare Delivery and Chronic Disease Management” from 1:00 p.m. to 2:00 p.m.
 (ET).

 In this NINR Director's Lecture, Dr. Shaw will discuss the role that digital health is playing in transforming healthcare delivery and in creating new opportunities for chronic disease management across the lifespan.
-This event will be broadcast live and archived at:

 About the Speaker